Chill-Astro/CalcX-11/README.md

 - More Powerful and Feature Rich than PyCalc-GUI and PyCalc and it's deravatives ✅
 - More User-Friendly ✅

-Here's the Latest Preview of my Calculator (Full Screen view) :
+Here's the Latest Preview of my Calculator :

 ![Screenshot 2025-03-14 013456](https://github.com/user-attachments/assets/53f9f44a-64d7-45c2-b47f-6421e87f5a81)